 White – the color of pureness, light, cleanliness, softness, and perfection.
 Ironically, it’s also the color they use at mental hospitals (because of its calming effects, mind you).
 But how can a color with such a pure and soft feeling be one of the most notoriously deadliest pigments in the history of pigments?

-But with side effects like, painters across time and cultures didn’t seem to mind.
+But with side effects like these, painters across time and cultures didn’t seem to mind.
 Lead white was always the practical choice up until the 19th century because of its density, opacity, and warm tones.
-They were irresistible to artists like Vermeer and later the impressionists like Van Gogh.
+It was irresistible to artists like Vermeer and later the Impressionists like Van Gogh.
 Its glow couldn’t be matched, and the pigment continued to be widely used until it was banned in the 1970’s.

-Sufficeth to say there is nothing pure about this color, but one can’t deny its brilliance and radiance in paintings.
-Luckily nowadays we have various synthetic options that can some what achieve the lead white effect, but nothing will ever be as resilient as the original deadly pigment.
+Suffice it to say, there is nothing pure about this color, but one can’t deny its brilliance and radiance in paintings.
+Luckily nowadays we have various synthetic options that can somewhat achieve the lead white effect, but nothing will ever be as resilient as the original deadly pigment.